 - Only Sane Man: When he joins the Dreamers, he's not happy with Staven leading them to do violent things that he believes make the group no better than the Empire, though Iden calls him out for not doing anything about it.

-- Red Oni, Blue Oni: He is the blue to Saws (and to a lesser extent Steela's) red.
+- Red Oni, Blue Oni: He is the calm, logical blue to Saws (and to a lesser extent Steela's) rash and emotional red.

 - Revenge Before Reason: He was deaf to Ahsoka's warnings about Death Watch because he wanted to avenge his mother's death so badly.